Blitzkrieg: Heer

 Frieser wrote that the Heer ([ˈheːɐ̯]) was not ready for blitzkrieg at the start of the war.
 A blitzkrieg method called for a young, highly skilled mechanized army.
-In 1939–40, 45 percent of the army was 40 years old and 50 percent of the soldiers had only a few weeks' training.
-The German army, contrary to the blitzkrieg legend, was not fully motorized and had only 120,000 vehicles, compared to the 300,000 of the French Army.
+In 1939–1940, 45 percent of the army was 40 years old and 50 percent of the soldiers had only a few weeks' training.
+The German Army, contrary to the blitzkrieg legend, was not fully motorized and had only 120,000 vehicles, compared to the 300,000 of the French Army.
 The British also had an "enviable" contingent of motorized forces.
 Thus, "the image of the German 'Blitzkrieg' army is a figment of propaganda imagination".
-During the First World War the German army used 1.4 million horses for transport and in the Second World War used 2.7 million horses; only ten percent of the army was motorized in 1940.
+During the First World War, the German army used 1.4 million horses for transport and in the Second World War 2.7 million horses.
+Only ten percent of the army was motorized in 1940.

-Half of the German divisions available in 1940 were combat ready but less well-equipped than the British and French or the Imperial German Army of 1914.
-In the spring of 1940, the German army was semi-modern, in which a small number of well-equipped and "elite" divisions were offset by many second and third rate divisions".
-In 2003, John Mosier wrote that while the French soldiers in 1940 were better trained than German soldiers, as were the Americans later and that the German army was the least mechanized of the major armies, its leadership cadres were larger and better and that the high standard of leadership was the main reason for the successes of the German army in World War II, as it had been in World War I.
+Half of the German divisions available in 1940 were combat ready, but they were less well-equipped than the British and French or the Imperial German Army of 1914.
+In the spring of 1940, the German army was semi-modern in which a small number of well-equipped and "elite" divisions were offset by many second and third rate divisions".
+In 2003, John Mosier wrote that while the French soldiers in 1940 were better trained than German soldiers, as were the Americans later and that the German Army was the least mechanized of the major armies, its leadership cadres were larger and better and that the high standard of leadership was the main reason for the successes of the German army in World War II, as it had been in World War I.

 Luftwaffe

-James Corum wrote that it was a myth that the Luftwaffe had a doctrine of terror bombing, in which civilians were attacked to break the will or aid the collapse of an enemy, by the Luftwaffe in Blitzkrieg operations.
+James Corum wrote that it was a myth that the Luftwaffe had a doctrine of terror bombing in which civilians were attacked to break the will or aid the collapse of an enemy by the Luftwaffe in blitzkrieg operations.
 After the bombing of Guernica in 1937 and the Rotterdam Blitz in 1940, it was commonly assumed that terror bombing was a part of Luftwaffe doctrine.
-During the interwar period the Luftwaffe leadership rejected the concept of terror bombing in favor of battlefield support and interdiction operations.
+During the interwar period, the Luftwaffe leadership rejected the concept of terror bombing in favour of battlefield support and interdiction operations:

-Corum continues: General Walther Wever compiled a doctrine known as The Conduct of the Aerial War.
+Corum continued: General Walther Wever compiled a doctrine known as The Conduct of the Aerial War.
 This document, which the Luftwaffe adopted, rejected Giulio Douhet's theory of terror bombing.
 Terror bombing was deemed to be "counter-productive", increasing rather than destroying the enemy's will to resist.
 Such bombing campaigns were regarded as diversion from the Luftwaffe's main operations; destruction of the enemy armed forces.
 The bombings of Guernica, Rotterdam and Warsaw were tactical missions in support of military operations and were not intended as strategic terror attacks.